 Current College Library Director Mentoring seminar faculty include:

-Robert Fleming is the Executive Director of the Iwasaki Library at Emerson College in Boston, Massachusetts.
-Prior to becoming director in 2007, he held the positions of Archivist, Head of Archives and Special Collections and Assistant Director for Access Services and Archives.
+Robert Fleming, program co-director, 2007-08 cohort, served as the Executive Director of the Iwasaki Library at Emerson College in Boston, MA from 2007-2019.
+Prior to becoming director, he held the positions of Archivist, Head of Archives and Special Collections and Assistant Director for Access Services and Archives at Emerson.
 From 2003 – 2007, Bob also served as Curator at Emerson’s Huret and Spector Gallery, where he presented exhibitions of photographs by renowned photojournalist David Burnett, editorial cartoons and comic strips by Pulitzer Prize winner Jeff McNelly and a provocative collection of drawings and installations by performance artist Karen Finley.
-Most recently, Bob was co-leader of a working group that assembled Emerson’s successful application for the Carnegie Civic Engagement Classification, which was awarded in 2015.
+More recently, Bob served as co-leader of a working group that assembled Emerson’s successful application for the Carnegie Civic Engagement Classification, which was awarded in 2015.

-Bob was part of the 2007-2008 cohort of new directors enrolled in the College Library Directors Mentor Program.
-Since that time, he has been active in ACRL and CLS, serving as co-convener of the College Library Directors Discussion Group and a member of the CLS Executive Committee in 2009-2011.
+Bob has been active in ACRL and CLS, serving as co-convener of the College Library Directors Discussion Group and a member of the CLS Executive Committee in 2009-2011.
 He joined the Board of Directors for the CLDMP in 2012 and he has served a faculty member for the CLDMP Seminar since 2013.

 Melissa Jadlos, 2006-07 Cohort, is the Library Director at St. John Fisher College, Rochester, NY.
 She has been involved with the program since 2011 when she joined the seminar faculty.
 In 2012, she began co-directing the program with Susan Barnes Whyte.